Research subjects at the Department

 Analysis of illicit drugs

 The research on the analysis of addiction-causing substances is carried out within the framework of the Center of Excellence of Security Research.
-In cooperation with the Institute of Forensic Science (KEÚ PZ SR) new methods for the identification and determination of illicit drugs are being developed using modern techniques of chemical analysis, especially mass-spectrometry techniques in combination with various separation methods, such as GC-MS, LC-MS, MS/MS, etc. Much attention is paid to the analysis of new synthetic "designer drugs".
+In cooperation with the Institute of Forensic Science (KEÚ PZ SR) new methods for the identification and determination of illicit and abused substances are being developed using modern techniques of chemical analysis, especially mass-spectrometry techniques in combination with various separation methods, such as GC-MS, LC-MS, MS/MS, etc. Much attention is paid to the analysis of new synthetic "designer drugs" and counterfeit medications.